juancastillo0/wasm_run/README.md

 Support for compiling modules in [WAT format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 At the moment this is only supported in native platforms.

 ## Parse and Introspect WASM Modules

+Parsing WASM and WAT modules to explore the exposed interface.

 ### Imports and Exports